 - Client -> any node (coordinator)

-- Coordinator computes hash(key) -> token
+- Coordinator computes a token for the key

-- Token -> primary node + RF-1 replicas
+- Token selects the primary range owner and RF-1 replicas

 History: key milestones